 Pyramus and Thisbe

 The lioness saw her veil and tore it apart with her bloody teeth.
-When Pyramus came and saw it he believed that the lioness killed Thisbe.
+When Pyramus came and saw this and believed that the lioness killed Thisbe.

 He was broken because of her death so he took his own life.
 Thisbe went out of the cave and saw Pyramus dead.
 The desperate Thisbe decided to take her own life as well.